mlswg/mls-protocol/draft-ietf-mls-protocol.md

   length as a `path_secret` value would be.
 In this case, the new ratchet tree is the same as the provisional ratchet tree.

-* If one or more PreSharedKey proposals are part of the commit, derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.
+* Derive the `psk_secret` as specified in {{pre-shared-keys}}, where the order of PSKs in the derivation corresponds to the order of PreSharedKey proposals in the `proposals` vector.
-  Otherwise, set `psk_secret` to a zero-length octet string.

 * Construct an MLSPlaintext object containing the Commit object.
 Sign the MLSPlaintext using the old GroupContext as context.